If your dog keeps running away, you’ve got problem. But happily, it’s a problem that can usually be solved.

 Are there times when he doesn’t even offer you the courtesy of a glance?
 You take off his lead, and he takes off over the horizon.
 And is often gone for several minutes!

-Why do dogs start running away?
+Why do dogs run away?

 Running off, ignoring the recall and other commands often begins towards the end of a dog’s first year.
+So is this an age thing?
+And will your dog grow out of it?

 Is my dog a terrible teenager?